mgmt-sa-tiger-team/sap-hana-workshop/exercises/1-deploy/README.md

 This will pop up the **Execute Command** window.
 From here is where we can run a single task against our hosts.

-Let’s start with something really basic - pinging a host.
-The `win_ping` module makes sure our windows hosts are responsive.
-This is not a traditional *ping*, but actually verifying both connectivity and authentication to the host.

 Fill out this form as follows

 | Key                | Value           | Note                                                            |